-CymaBay Therapeutics, Inc. is focused on developing therapies to treat metabolic diseases with high unmet medical need, including serious rare and orphan disorders.
-Arhalofenate, our lead product candidate, is being developed for the treatment of gout.
-Arhalofenate has successfully completed five Phase 2 clinical trials in patients with gout and consistently demonstrated the ability to reduce gout flares and reduce serum uric acid (sUA).
+Arhalofenate, is being developed for the treatment of gout.
+Arhalofenate has been studied in five Phase 2 clinical trials in patients with gout and consistently demonstrated the ability to reduce gout flares and reduce serum uric acid (sUA).
 Gout flares are recurring and painful episodes of joint inflammation that are triggered by the presence of monosodium urate crystals that form as a result of elevated sUA levels.
 We believe the potential for arhalofenate to prevent or reduce flares while also lowering sUA could differentiate it from currently available treatments for gout and classify it as the first potential drug in what we believe could be a new class of gout therapy referred to as Urate Lowering Anti-Flare Therapy (ULAFT).
-Arhalofenate has established a favorable safety profile in clinical trials involving over 1,000 patients exposed to date.
-We are currently planning to hold an end of phase 2 meeting with the FDA in the second half of 2015 to review the results of our completed studies and to discuss the design of a phase 3 program for arhalofenate.
-Our second product candidate, MBX-8025, demonstrated favorable effects on cholesterol, triglycerides and markers of liver health in a Phase 2 clinical trial in patients with mixed dyslipidemia.
-We are planning to pursue development of MBX-8025 in a number of orphan diseases in which these attributes could be beneficial, such as homozygous familial hypercholestorolemia (HoFH), primary biliary cirrhosis (PBC) and severe hypertriglyceridemia (SHTG).
-We also believe that MBX-8025 could have utility in the treatment of the more prevalent, but high unmet need, indication of nonalcoholic steatohepatitis (NASH).
-We plan to initiate one or more pilot or proof-of-concept studies for MBX-8025, beginning with HoFH, in the first half of 2015.
+Arhalofenate has established a favorable safety profile in clinical trials involving over 1,100 patients exposed to date.
+We have completed end of phase 2 discussions with the FDA and intend to partner arhalofenate prior to advancing into phase 3 development.

-CymaBay has reported net losses of \$31.9 million and \$10.1 million for the year ended December 31, 2014 and 2013, respectively.
-Our cash, cash equivalents and marketable securities balances as of December 31, 2014 were \$34.8 million.
-Our average monthly cash usage for the year ended December 31, 2014 was approximately \$1.9 million.
-As more completely described below under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations" we have engaged in a series of private placements and public offerings since September 2013, pursuant to which we have raised an aggregate of \$56.7 million after deducting placement agent fees and offering expenses.
-On November 7, 2014, we filed a \$100 million registration statement on Form S-3 with the SEC and also entered into an at-the-market facility (ATM) to sell up to \$25 million of common stock under the registration statement, under which, as of March 1, 2015, we have sold shares of common stock with aggregate net proceeds to us of \$4.3 million.
-After giving effect to these financings, we believe that our existing cash will allow us to continue operation through at least the end of 2015.
+CymaBay has reported net losses of \$15.5 million and \$31.9 million for the year ended December 31, 2015 and 2014, respectively.
+Our cash, cash equivalents and marketable securities balances as of December 31, 2015, were \$41.5 million.
+Our average monthly cash usage for the year ended December 31, 2015, was approximately \$1.9 million.
+As more completely described below under the heading "Management's Discussion and Analysis of Financial Condition and Results of Operations," we have engaged in a series of private placements and public offerings from September 2013 through December 2015, pursuant to which we have raised an aggregate of \$76.1 million of proceeds after deducting placement agent fees and offering expenses.
+We believe that our existing cash will allow us to continue operation through at least the next twelve months.